icweb/skills/README.md

 - Add character limits to UI on body fields
 - Add validation for slug fields
 - Add checkbox field to 'Create Course form' to import sample lessons (Will need to adjust database to mark lessons and lectures and samples)
+- Create foreign keys on database
+- Finish README with all CRUD documentation for Skills, Courses, Lessons, and Lectures
+- Update screenshots on README